aditikilledar/SecurityScanAPI/README.md

 ## Overview

-This is my submission for the take-home test.
+This is my submission for the take-home challenge.

-Based on the requirements provided by the people who gave me this challenge.
-The Security Scan API is a web service that allows users to query and retrieve information about security vulnerabilities, that are already stored in json files in the given repository.
+The Security Scan API is a web service that allows users to query and retrieve information about security vulnerabilities, that are already stored in JSON files in the given repository.

-The API provides endpoints to filter and retrieve vulnerability data based on specific criteria, such as severity (the focus for this test).
+The API provides endpoints to filter and retrieve vulnerability data based on specific criteria, such as severity (the focus of this test).

 ## Table of Contents
 - [Overview](#overview)